-These tests demonstrate the system's ability to continue operating without damage or loss of data while facing a range of electrical conditions:
+These tests demonstrate the system's ability to be able to continue operating, without damage or loss of data, while facing a range of electrical conditions:

-- Electrical supply: Tests the ability to operate with the electrical supply ordinarily found in polling places, central tabulation facilities or computer room facilities.
+- Electrical Supply: Tests the ability to operate with the electrical supply ordinarily found in polling places, central tabulation facilities, or computer room facilities.

-- Backup power: Tests that all voting machines are capable of operating with no interruptions for at least two hours on backup power.
+- Backup Power: Tests that all voting machines are capable of operating with no interruptions for at least two hours on backup power.

-- Electrical power disturbances
+- Electrical Power Disturbances

-- · Electrical fast transients
+- Electrical Fast Transients

-- · Lightning surges
+- Lightning Surges

-- Electrostatic disruptions
+- Electrostatic Disruptions

-- Radiated/conducted emissions
+- Electromagnetic Emissions

-- · Conducted/radiated RFimmunity

-- Electromagnetic fields
+- Electromagnetic Fields

-Physical configuration audit (PCA)
+PHYSICAL CONFIGURATION AUDIT (PCA)

-This audit compares the voting system components submitted for testing to the manufacturer's technical specifications.
+A comparison of the voting system components submitted for testing to the manufacturer's technical specifications.
 It confirms that the documentation submitted meets the national certification requirements.